berndruecker/trip-booking-saga-java/README.md

 Required steps

 * Checkout or download this project
-* Run the [Application.java](src/main/java/io/flowing/trip/Application.java) class as this is a Spring Boot application running everything at once, starting exactly one Saga that is always "crashing" in the flight booking
+* Run the [Application.java](src/main/java/io/flowing/trip/saga/camunda/springboot/Application.java) class as this is a Spring Boot application running everything at once, starting exactly one Saga that is always "crashing" in the flight booking
 * If you like you can access the Camunda database from the outside, e.g. using the ["Camunda Standalone Webapp"](https://camunda.org/download/) to inspect state.
 Use the follwing connection url: ```jdbc:h2:tcp://localhost:8092/mem:camunda;DB_CLOSE_DELAY=-1;DB_CLOSE_ON_EXIT=FALSE```.
 Note that you need [Camunda Enterprise](https://camunda.com/trial/) to see historical data.

+As an alternative:
+* Run the [TripBookingSaga.java](src/main/java/io/flowing/trip/saga/camunda/simple/TripBookingSaga.java) class via your favorite IDE - it also will run instances of the Saga without requiring any infrastructure